 We welcome your interest in Mills College.
 As an international student, you will find that understanding the American regulations on international student admission is of utmost importance to your success in enrolling in a graduate program.
 The International Applicant Packet and information below describes the specific procedures that you must follow if you apply to and are admitted to Mills.
-Please note the earlier application deadlines (October 1 for spring admission, December 15 for fall admission) due to the additional requirements.

 Written recommendations sent in support of your application should speak to your English writing and speaking abilities, potential for success in graduate studies, as well as your commitment to your academic purpose.
 Special recommendation forms are provided as part of the online application or are available for download on the program application page.